mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 ### THE 200m SPLITS
 ![Pace Chart](/assets/jpg/pacechart-20201121.jpeg)

-### WHAT NOW
+### WHAT NOW?
 My task is to find something from this workout that I can hang on to to find the mental confidence for another attempt at this in 2 weeks.
 This may be harder than the 5k itself.

+Looking at the day's effort overall, I did mistakenly run the warm up faster than what Elliot asked for.
+2 things happened in the warmup:

+The first being that I genuinely felt a magnitude better than normal when I did my first 100m stride.
+That quite likely had put my confidence in the day higher than it should have been.

+The second thing that potentially tripped up my warm up was doing the strides in lane 3.
+There was a guy doing his run on the inside lane; having a person to stride past made it way too easy to go faster than prescribed.
+He'd catch me on my jogs in between only for me to whiz past him.
+Once a racer, always a racer.

+Even the warmup's 200m was fast at 49 seconds (4:05/km) but honestly, this 200m felt effortless and visually, it looked like what I have been running on the track for weeks.